mattman2864/Obsidian/Republic of Texas.md

 The settlers in Texas from the United States, together with the active support of [[Tejanos]] (Texans of [[Spain|Spanish]] origin), sought to hold their ground against Santa Anna’s advancing troops.

 In March of 1836, following a thirteen day siege, Santa Anna’s 5,000 troops attacked and killed 187 American and Tejano defenders at the battle of the Alamo--a mission-fortress outside San Antonio.
-Among the dead were Davy Crockett, Jim Bowie, and commander William Travis.
+Among the dead were [[Davy Crockett]], [[Jim Bowie]], and commander [[William Travis]].
 “Remember the Alamo” became, thereafter, a battle cry.

->[!quote]
->Remember the Alamo
->*-*
+However, the following month, [[Sam Houston]] led his forces to defeat Santa Anna’s army at the [[Battle of San Jacinto]], and forced Santa Anna to recognize Texan independence.
+Sam Houston, a previous [[Tennessee]] senator during the [[Andrew Jackson|Jacksonian]] Democracy and prominent military figure, became the first president of the Republic of Texas.
+Citizens of the new republic were overwhelming in favor of Texas becoming a state in the United States—many motivated in part by concern that Mexico might try to re-establish its oppressive rule over Texas.